Azure/azure-powershell/src/Monitor/Monitor/help/Get-AzDataCollectionRule.md

 ```

 ### -Name
-The name of the action group.
+The name of the reource.

 ```yaml
 Type: System.String